gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 This particular context manager registers a hook for custom control sequences.
-Terminal emulators work by processing out-of-band messages called control sequences to perform actions such as to move the cursor, clear the screen, or change the current text color.
+Terminal emulators work by processing out-of-band messages called control sequences to perform actions such as moving the cursor, clearing the screen, or changing the current text color.
 Custom control sequences allow you to define your own actions to perform when a control sequence you define is received.

 When you use a context manager this way the flow of control enters the body of